I want to extend a HUGE thank you to all my wonderful clients for your continued support of my practice.

 What about PPE (personal protective equipment)?

-- Even in Phase 3, I will be wearing a clean medical mask with each client.
-Likewise, I ask that you bring a clean paper or cloth mask with you and wear it during your time in the clinic.
+- Even as restrictions ease, I am wearing an N95 mask during treatment with each client.
+Likewise, I ask that you bring a clean, properly fitting paper or cloth mask with you and wear it during your time in the clinic.
 If you do not have one, one can be provided for you.

 - WHY??
 These measures are intended to limit any droplets from my respiratory tract from escaping into your airspace and vice versa.
 While I will make every effort to screen clients in advance and upon arrival, there remains a possibility that some people are asymptomatic while experiencing a communicable illness.
 COVID-19 variants of concern are still circulating in BC.